Kabufuda

 Kabufuda are Japanese playing cards used for gambling games such as Oicho-Kabu mainly used in the Kansai region.

+Like the related hanafuda, kabufuda is a descendant of mekuri karuta, which ultimately descends from 16th-century Portuguese playing cards.
+Since suits are irrelevant in kabu games, decks used for those games became single-suited during the 18th century.
+Like in baccarat, the object of most kabu games is to get a total closest to nine.
+Early kabufuda decks had three ranks of face cards but since they have no value, only the knaves were kept in most variants.

+The word kabu is believed to derive from the Portuguese slang cavo meaning a stake, bet, or wager.
+Closely related are the gabo games played with Korean tujeon cards and the Indian Ganjapa game of komi.

+Cards

-Kabufuda cards, like the related hanafuda, are smaller and stiffer than Western playing cards.
-The standard Kabufuda pattern deck contains 41 cards, which includes one blank card and designs representing the numbers 1 through 10 based on the Latin club suit.
-There are four cards for each number.
+Kabufuda cards, like hanafuda, are smaller and stiffer than Western playing cards.
+The standard Kabufuda pattern deck contains 40 cards, representing the numbers 1 through 10, with four cards for each number.
+Additionally, a blank card is often included as a spare.
+Standard Kabufuda uses only the Latin suit of clubs from mekuri karuta and old Portuguese cards.

 One of the 1's has a red background and is decorated gold or silver, called the Aka-pin (赤ピン 'red pin') or Aza-pin (アザピン 'Ace-pin') from Portuguese 'às pintas' ('Ace spots').
 The twos often have the manufacturer or distributor's trademark.
-One of the 4's is also decorated gold or silver, called the Tamashi (玉四 'round four') or Kinshi (金四 'gold four'), which allows it to have a role in certain games.
+One of the 4's is also decorated gold or silver, called the Tamashi (玉四 'round four') or Kinshi (金四 'gold four'), which allows it to have a special role in certain games.

-Like hanafuda, kabufuda is a descendant of mekuri karuta.
-Since suits are irrelevant in kabu games, all decks became single-suited during the 18th-century.
-Like in baccarat, the object of most kabu games is to get a total closest to nine.
-Early kabufuda decks had three ranks of face cards but since they have no value, only the jacks were kept.
-Kabu is believed to derive from the Portuguese slang cavo meaning a stake, bet, or wager.
-Closely related are the gabo games played with Korean tujeon cards and the Indian Ganjapa game of komi.